alifwahid/alifwahid.github.io/README.md

 This repo contains my personal blog from https://www.alifwahid.com.
-It's a Jekyl generated static site, using a modified version of the default minima theme.
+It's a Jekyll generated static site, using a modified version of the default minima theme.

 The main changes I made to minima were: